vercel/next.js/examples/cms-datocms/README.md

 From the **Content** menu at the top, select **Author** and create a new record.

-- You just need **1 Author record**.
+- You need **1 Author record**.
-- Use dummy data for the text.
+- Use mock data for the text.
 - For the image, you can download one from [Unsplash](https://unsplash.com/).

 Next, select **Post** and create a new record.

 - We recommend creating at least **2 Post records**.
-- Use dummy data for the text.
+- Use mock data for the text.
 - You can write markdown for the **Content** field.
 - For the images, you can download ones from [Unsplash](https://unsplash.com/).
 - Pick the **Author** you created earlier.